Collège des Quatre-Nations: Design and construction

 Jean-Baptiste Colbert, who was one of five executors of Mazarin's estate, contrived to get the college built, appointing Louis Le Vau as the architect.
 Le Vau, who at the time was also working on the south wing of the Cour Carrée of the Palais du Louvre (facing the River Seine), proposed that the college be placed directly across the river on the Left Bank, so that the sovereign (Louis XIV) would have a fine view of it from his future apartments.
 The site was available because of the planned demolition of the Tour de Nesle and adjacent moat and wall of Philippe Auguste.
 Le Vau's quickly drawn plans were pronounced "fort beau" ("quite beautiful") by the king, and construction began in 1662 and continued up to Le Vau's death in 1670, when it was taken over by his draftsman, François d'Orbay.
 The college opened in 1688.
 In accordance with Mazarin's will, his tomb is in the college chapel.

-Notable students
+Notable alumni

 Notable students of the college include the encyclopedist Jean le Rond d'Alembert (1717–1783), the actor Henri Louis Cain (1728–1778), the painter Jacques-Louis David (1748–1825), the critic Julien Louis Geoffroy (1743–1814), the chemist Antoine-Laurent Lavoisier (1743–1794), and the mathematician Adrien-Marie Legendre (1752–1833).

 Later history

+The Institut de France is housed in the former building of the Collège des Quatre-Nations.

 After the colleges were suppressed during the French Revolution, the complex was used for various purposes until 1805, when it was given to the Institut de France.
 It has since become known as the Palais de l'Institut de France.